Moving to Netlify CMS

 Preview deploy ⬈ link and voilà, your site!

 It’s getting late on this Sunday night so I’ll share the first few lines from the latest copy of my new project’s

 ./site/static/admin/config.yml file for Netlify CMS.

-backend: name: git-gateway branch: main ## To make local_backend mode work you must run 'npx netlify-cms-proxy-server &' ## from the project root.
+backend: name: git-gateway branch: main ## To make local_backend mode work you must run 'npx netlify-cms-proxy-server' in its own terminal window ## from the project root.
 See https://www.netlifycms.org/docs/beta-features/ for details. local_backend: true media_folder: site/static/img public_folder: /img ...

 What’s All That?

 I’m back, as promised, and you’re probably asking what all that stuff in the

 config.yml file is doing?
 Well, as mentioned earlier, the simple

 backend: section (first three lines) links the CMS to the